 - Dry deburring – Organic media

-The efficiency of this media is peculiar to its application although, it is often referred to as a general-purpose media.
+The efficiency of this media is peculiar to its application, although, it is often referred to as general-purpose media.
 When handling tough metallic pieces such as steel, ceramic media is more effective and efficient compared to plastic media or other kinds of media.

 It is also an efficient media for plastic deburring with tough abrasive requirements.

 Deburring media come in different shapes ranging from cylinders to pyramids and tetrahedrons.
-The shape of the part to be finished informs the shape of the media to be utilized.
+The shape of the part to be finished determines the shape of the media to be utilized.

-While selecting a deburring media, the 70% rule should be held sacrosanct at all times.
+While selecting a deburring media, the 70% rule should be applied all the time.

 The rule states that a media must not be less than 70% the size of slots and holes on the material of interest.